Outwood Academy Danum

 Outwood Academy Danum (formerly Danum School Technology College, Danum Academy and Intake Secondary Modern) is an academy school serving the east of Doncaster, South Yorkshire, England.
-Danum is the Roman name for Doncaster.
+Students primarily come from the Intake, Wheatley and Wheatley Hills estates, with some coming from nearby Armthorpe.
+The academy's name is based on that of former schools and is a nod to the Roman history of the town as Danum is the Roman name for Doncaster.

 Admissions

 It is for ages 11–18.
 The academy is split into two sites; the Main School which caters for the students in Years 7, 8, 9, 10 and 11 on Armthorpe Road and the Sixth Form Centre which educates Years 12 and 13 on Leger Way.

 The main school site is next to the A18.

 History

+The history of Outwood Academy Danum starts in 1931 with the original Central Schools.
+This led over time to the creation of three separate institutions which over the course of their history merged and replaced each other.

+The school was originally the Central Schools, located on Danum Road and opened in 1931 with the boys and girls separated.
+After the Second World War, the girls department was renamed the Technical High School for Girls and the boys department changed its name to the Central Boys Secondary Modern School.
+The Central Boys Secondary Modern Schools was replaced by Intake High School which opened in 1957 on Leger Way.

 Grammar schools

 Doncaster Technical High School for Girls became Doncaster Technical Grammar School for Girls in the early 1960s, later becoming Danum Grammar School for Girls on Danum Road.
-Doncaster Technical High School for Boys on Greyfriars Road moved to Armthorpe Road in the 1950s, and had a similar name change to the girls' school.
+Doncaster Technical High School for Boys on Greyfriars Road moved to Armthorpe Road in the 1950s, following the construction and opening of a new site, and had a similar name change to the girls' school.
 Edward Semper, the headmaster of the boys' schools, was one of the UK's leading proponents of specialist technical schools.